nikolamilosevic86/verifAI/README.md

 * User registration and log-in
 * Pleasent user interface developed in React.js
 * Verification that generated text does not contain hallucinations by a specially fine-tuned model
+* Possible single-sign-on with AzureAD (future plans to add other services, e.g. Google, GitHub, etc.)

 # Installation and start-up